 Dynamics is the volume at which you’re playing your beats and grooves.
-That’s not just the overall volume that the audience hears, but the individual volume of each drum, cymbal and each limb that you’re playing.
+That’s not just the overall volume that the audience hears, but the individual volume of each drum, cymbal in the drum kit and each limb that you’re playing.

 When you’re playing a song, say a rock track, you want to make sure you’re playing that feel or style correctly.
 Rock is a very high-energy, aggressive, loud style so you want the overall dynamic level to fit.